frontendlane/responsify.dev/README.md

 ## Astro

+-   add to documentation a note about styling content that will be hydrated or only rendered on the client: https://zellwk.com/blog/overcoming-astro-styling-frustrations/

 ## TypeScript

 ## Preact

-Astro + Prettier doesn't handle whitespaces the same way (correct way) that it does in React/Preact components.
+Astro + Prettier doesn't handle whitespaces the same way (correct way) compared to how React/Preact + Prettier.
 Hence, only use Astro components for pages.
 Do not place any content in Astro components precisely because of the whitespace rendering issues.
-All content must originate from Preact components.
+All content should originate from Preact components.

 preact dev tools: https://preactjs.github.io/preact-devtools

-## Netlify + Netlify Forms

 ## 🧞 Commands